plone/plone.behavior/README.rst

 This package provides support for **behaviors**.

-    A behavior is a re-usable aspect of an object that can be enabled or disabled without changing the component registry.
+    A behavior is a reusable aspect of an object that can be enabled or disabled without changing the component registry.

 A behavior is described by an interface, and has metadata such as a title and a description.
 The behavior can be looked up by a given short name or by the dotted name of the interface.